-Became the world’s best teacher
+Andria Zafirakou became the world’s best teacher.

 No-one gets into teaching to get a million dollars.